Jedediah Bila Reflects On Her Big Move: ‘Time For A New Adventure’

-Fox News host Jedediah Bila reflected on her life as she looked ahead towards new memories in a new location via a touching Instagram share.
+Fox News host Jedediah Bila reflected on her life and looking ahead in a new location via a touching Instagram share.
 The newswoman recalled her many years as a resident of New York City and some of the most important and life-changing moments she had experienced over the years.
-In the caption, Jedediah stated it was “time for a new adventure.”
+In the caption, Jedediah stated it was “Time for a new adventure.”

-Jedediah held up her tiny dog Daisy and looked into her eyes as she stood among many boxes in the Instagram share.
+In the social media post, Jedediah held up her tiny dog, Daisy, and looked into her eyes as she stood among many boxes.
 The Fox & Friends co-host wore casual clothing in the image.
-She donned a red cropped t-shirt in the pic and long, black pants.
-She appeared to have on no makeup and her hair was worn atop her head in a messy bun.
+She wore a red t-shirt and long, black pants.
+She appeared to have on no makeup, and her hair was worn atop her head in a messy bun.

 View this post on Instagram